Is Sodium Tripolyphosphate Safe?

 FDA-approved and widely regulated

-For bulk orders or industrial applications, contact us today to source high-quality STPP at competitive prices.
+Contact us today for bulk orders or industrial applications to source high-quality STPP at competitive prices.